History of ABS-CBN: 2007–2020: Continued growth, change in corporate name

 On March 19, 2015, Finance Asia ranked ABS-CBN as the third-best mid-cap company in the Philippines.
 ABS-CBN is the only Filipino media company included on Asia's best companies 2015 list of Finance Asia.
 Also in this year, ABS-CBN was included on the 2015 Top Companies report of JobStreet.com which rank the country's top employers.
 ABS-CBN is ranked 7th on the list.

 On January 1, 2016, Carlo L. Katigbak was appointed as the new president and chief executive officer of the company, taking over from Charo Santos-Concio, who have succeeded her mandatory retirement age of 60.
-Concio will still be the network's chief content officer, president of the newly created ABS-CBN University, and executive adviser to the chairman of the company.
+Concio will still be the network's chief content officer, president of the newly created ABS-CBN University, executive adviser to the chairman, and board of directors of the company.
 One month later, the network also announced the appointment of Head for Free TV Maria Socorro Vidanes as the COO for broadcast of ABS-CBN effective February 1, 2016.

 In 2016, ABS-CBN Corporation is the only media company included on the top ten 2016 Top Companies of JobStreet.com in the Philippines ranking, at number ten.
 These companies are chosen by JobStreet.com as the "most desired employers" in the country.

 On April 19, 2018, during the company's annual stockholders meeting, the ABS-CBN Board of Directors voted in favor and elected Eugenio "Gabby" Lopez III as the Chairman Emeritus and his cousin, Chief Technology Officer Martin "Mark" Lopez as his successor as chairman of the network.
 Gabby Lopez will be the second executive to be elected as Chairman Emeritus, succeeding his late father, Eugenio "Geny" Lopez, Jr.

 In February 2017, ABS-CBN upgraded Control Rooms 3 and 10 at its TV production studios in Quezon City with identical Lawo mc256 audio consoles.
 The new consoles replaced two dated desks and were installed by Broadcast Communications International, the main contractor for the upgrade.
 The IP-based Lawo production consoles – each with 64 faders and providing 270 DSP channels, a routing capacity of 5120×5120 crosspoints, integrated Waves SoundGrid servers and connectivity via four DALLIS I/O frames, mark the first Lawo equipment installations in the Philippines.
 The modernized IP-ready studio control rooms went on-air in January 2018.